radiant/radiant-share-layouts-extension/README.md

       %h2
         %:title

-Note: Within Layouts you must set the content type to `haml` or the Layout name to end in `.haml`
+Note: Within Layouts you must set the name to end in `.haml`

 Integrates the work of [SaturnFlyer](http://github.com/saturnflyer) creating a haml_filter on pages and snippets.
 Additional task involved changing the order which objects with this type are renders.
 The content is turned into html before the